lindenloot/MindProbe-docs/privacy-and-ethics.md

 ## What participant data is stored on MindProbe?

-The kinds of participant data that is collected by a study depends on how the study is implemented.
+The kind of participant data that is collected by a study depends on how the study is implemented.
 It is the responsibility of the user (researcher) to ensure that participants are sufficiently informed of what data is being collected and of the rights that participants have with respect to their own data, and that data collection is in accordance with all applicable regulations.

 ## Who owns user (researcher) data on MindProbe?